 Various optimization algorithms for the weights of a neural network and the impact of parameter initialization.

 The techniques involved stem from optimal transport theory, PDEs, the calculus of variations, high-dimensional probability, statistical learning theory, and functional analysis.
+I made some graphical illustrations of topics I am interested in and how they connect to other areas of mathematics, which you can find here.
 Other interests of mine are differential geometry, geometric measure theory, and the continuum mechanics of solids.

 Many of my earlier projects were motivated by problems in materials science.
 In particular, I have worked on phase field models and/or Willmore's energy (elastic bending of thin structures) and on the motion of crystal dislocations (plasticity theory).
 While I have focused on analytical results, I like to test hypotheses and illustrate theorems by simulations.